 30 minutes after take off, hot towels were distributed and I was offered a drink.
 The flight attendant then acknowledged my pre-ordered meal.
 My drink was then delivered and it was soon followed by my fruit plate that was accompanied by yogurt and granola.
 The other option was an omelette.
 There was then a bread basket with warm breakfast breads.
 I chose a cinnamon roll and was not disappointed.
 That could also be said about the fruit plate.
 Another beverage was offered with the meal.
 I had a coffee.
 As soon as I finished, my tray was cleared and I was offered yet another beverage.
 Orange juice please!
 The flight attendants kept on passing through the cabin every 20 minutes or so to check if anyone needed anything.
 Around two hours before landing a snack mix was offered, along with the option of another drink.
 This crew was probably one of the best I've had on American.

 We were treated to a great view on our approach into GUA.
-We landed on time.
+We flew right over downtown on our final approach.
 I bid farewell to the crew and was off to explore Guatemala.

 Overall, great crew and service made for a pleasant flight.